 99. Byron Jones, cornerback, Miami Dolphins

 Miami made Jones one of the highest-paid defenders in NFL history for a reason.
-A first-round pick in the 2015 NFL Draft by the Dallas Cowboys, the 27-year-old will now enjoy life in Miami as a shutdown cornerback for a team on the rise.
+A first-round pick in the 2015 NFL draft by the Dallas Cowboys, the 27-year-old will continue enjoying life in Miami as a shutdown cornerback for a team on the rise.

 98. Marlon Humphrey, cornerback, Baltimore Ravens